 “Do we want to be part of this energy revolution?
 We could have this wonderful opportunity coming out of this COVID-19 crisis.”
 JCB heir Jo Bamford, speaking last month to hydrogen news service H2 View, was optimistic about the potential of hydrogen to transform UK transport.

 This sense of optimism about hydrogen’s potential now seems to be shared by transport secretary Grant Shapps, who has had a change of heart in recent months.
-In April, the Hydrogen All-Party Parliamentary Group wrote to him urging him to get over his “misjudged bias” against hydrogen.
+In April, the Hydrogen All Party Parliamentary Group wrote to him urging him to get over his “misjudged bias” against hydrogen.
 (It was signed by 40 representatives of various different organisations.)
-By June, Shapps was revealing plans for a “hydrogen bus town”, to be trialed soon.
+By June, Shapps was revealing plans for a “hydrogen bus town”, to be trialled soon.

 Meanwhile, a recent European Commission report describes hydrogen as “essential to support the EU’s commitment to reach carbon neutrality by 2050 and for the global effort to implement the Paris Agreement while working towards zero pollution.”

 Independent UK body the Committee on Climate Change (CCC) says that its net-zero scenarios all require greater use of hydrogen.
 But will hydrogen actually help us get to net zero – and how?